 - Once the milk starts boiling, add the lauki to the milk and keep stirring for some time and then, let it simmer and cook.
 Stir occasionally.

 - When the milk thickens and becomes half of its quantity, add the khoya, sugar, and color (if using) and stir well to mix everything.

-- Transfer the whole of the mixture in a thali or tray.
+- Transfer the whole mixture in a thali or tray.
 Let it cool.
-If you want you can garnish it with dry fruits at this point of time.
+If you want, you can garnish it with dry fruits at this point of time.

 - Let it sit for an hour and a half and then cut it into the desired shape.

-This if made a day before, needs to be stored in the refrigerator.
+This dish, if made a day before, needs to be stored in the refrigerator.

 Almond halwa, thandai, bhang thandai, orange kheer, homemade pani puri are few other Holi recipes you can try.
 Have any other such easy, healthy and yet yummy Holi recipes in mind?
-Do share…we would love to hear from you.
+Do share with us…we would love to hear from you.
 And here’s wishing you all a happy Holi in advance!